SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/00-Problem.md

 ## User
 - Has an **Id - UUID-string or Long**
 - Has a **Username (unique)**
-    - Username length must be between 3 and 20 characters (inclusive 3 and 20)
+    - username length must be between 3 and 20 characters (inclusive 3 and 20)
 - Has a **Password**
     - password length must be between 3 and 20 characters (inclusive 3 and 20)
 - Has an Email